Queen Sado

-Life
+Biography

 Early life

 She was born to Park Yeong-sil and Princess Okjin of the Gyeongju Kim clan.
 She became the consort of the king early.
 The Hwarangsegi chronicle claimed that she married the king as early as the age of seven.
 During the last years of her husband's reign, he entered the temple of Yeongheungsa, and she followed him there.

 Queen mother

 In 576 her spouse died, and was succeeded by their son.
 According to Hwarang Segi: It is said that he was dethroned by his mother, Queen Sado, for refusing to marry her niece (in some accounts, sister) Mishil.
 He made a promise to marry her and make her his Queen once he became a king but had a change of heart as soon as he took over the throne.
 He lost interest on her after falling deeply in love with another woman.
 They spread a rumor that heavens has forsaken Silla for having an immoral king, thus resulted for them losing their lands against the Baekje.
 They asked him to abdicate in order to appease the heaven.
 He was then sent to confinement and died 3 months later.
 His nephew who was only 10 years old at that time, was then announced as a new king but since he was still too young to rule, Queen Sado acted as his regent for years.